radiantearth/stac-api-spec/README.md

 This specification has evolved over the past couple years, and is used in production in a variety of deployments.
 It is currently in a 'beta' state, with no major changes anticipated.
-For 1.0-beta we remain fully aligned with  [OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) Version 1.0.
-We have further aligned STAC extensions with OGC API - Features extensions, particularly [CQL](https://github.com/opengeospatial/ogcapi-features/tree/master/extensions/cql/) and [Transactions](https://github.com/opengeospatial/ogcapi-features/tree/master/extensions/transactions).
-These are not yet entirely stable, so if they change then STAC will update to remain in line.
+For 1.0-beta we remain fully aligned with  [OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) Version 1.0, and we are working to stay aligned as the additional OGC API components mature.
+This may result in minor changes as things evolve.

 ## Communication